-If your loved one is addicted to clonazepam (Klonopin), and you have noticed changes in her personality or behavior, it is likely that there is a cause and effect relationship.
+If your loved one is addicted to clonazepam (Klonopin), and you have noticed changes in their personality or behavior, it is likely that it’s a cause and effect relationship.
 Clonazepam is a powerful sedative/hypnotic drug in the benzodiazepine family.
-Clonazepam has a high potency and fast onset and has long-lasting effects.
+Clonazepam has a high potency, fast onset and long-lasting effects.
 Due to its tendency to produce tolerance and addiction, clonazepam is not indicated for long-term medical use.1

 Due to an increased tolerance for the drug, people taking clonazepam will quickly begin taking higher and more frequent dosages to achieve the same effects, often leading to addiction.
 Long term use of clonazepam, especially at high doses, can produce changes in personality and behavior.

 Clonazepam produces a host of negative side effects.
 Long term use of clonazepam, especially at high doses, will increase the occurrence and severity of side effects as will combining clonazepam with alcohol or other CNS (central nervous system) depressants.
 The appearance of any of these side effects may be a result of clonazepam addiction.

 Common side effects from regular medical use include the following:+

 ◈ Reduced sex drive